How To Run iOS Apps On Mac With Project Catalyst

 What Is Project Catalyst

-To try Project Catalyst today, download macOS Catalina beta first.
+To try Project Catalyst today, download macOS Catalina first.
 Note that not all apps are eligible for iOS to macOS transfer.
 How to know which are which?

 iOS app criteria for Project Catalyst